agentmorris/unsw-goannas/README.md

 * Previews the train/val sets to make sure everything looks sensible
 * Converts to YOLO training format (YOLO-formatted annotations and a YOLOv5 dataset.yaml file)

+All the images in the YOLO training folders are symlinks back to the labelme folders.

 ### Train